top of page

 Why offer both USDA and a locally processed option?

-Our goal is to provide quality meat at affordable prices.
-The most cost effective way to buy meat in bulk is by purchasing a ½ or whole and having it delivered to the local processor.
-However, some customers do not have storage space for that much beef at one time or they only want select cuts.
-The USDA-offering allows us to sell individual packages, bundles, and up to quarters so that we can get quality beef in the hands of customers.
+Feeding our community affordable, nutritious beef is important to us, and we strive to have options that meet all budgets.
+The most cost-effective way to buy beef is by purchasing a ½ or whole and having it delivered to the local processor.
+However, for those customers that lack storage space, or only want select cuts, we offer smaller options.
+The USDA-offering allows us to sell individual packages and bundles so that we can get quality beef in the hands of more customers.

 Is there a difference in cost between USDA and locally processed beef?

 Yes.
 The processing costs at a USDA facility are higher than that of a local processor.
-USDA beef prices are inclusive of the processing costs, as well as the extra handling and storing time on our end.
+Our USDA beef prices are inclusive of those processing costs, as well as the extra handling and storage time on our end.
 When we drop beef off to a local processor, it is the customer's responsibility to pick the beef up and pay processing costs.

 How far in advance should I place my order for beef?

-Currently we are booked out 6-8 months in advance for halves and wholes that are delivered to a local processor.
+Currently we are booked out 6-8 months in advance for halves and wholes that are delivered to our local processors.
 Many repeat customers will place their order for beef a year in advance.
-USDA processed beef (individual packages and bundles) is generally available year-round based on calving cycles.
-You may reserve your order online or contact us via text or FaceBook.
+If you are looking for smaller bundles, however, we try to keep those on hand year-round.
+You may order online or contact us via phone, text, or social media.
 We will get back to you within 5-7 business days to confirm your order, set up payment, and arrange pickup or delivery.

 How is the meat packaged?